edwardtheharris/nautobot/nautobot/docs/development/core/getting-started.md

 * `--keepdb` - Save and reuse the initialized test database between test runs.
 Can significantly improve the initial startup time of the test suite after your first test run. **Do not use if you're actively making changes to model definitions or migrations.**
 * `--label <module.path>` - Only run the specific subset of tests.
 Can be broad (`--label nautobot.core.tests`) or specific (`--label nautobot.core.tests.test_graphql.GraphQLQueryTestCase`).
 * `--no-buffer` - Allow stdout/stderr output from the test to be seen in your terminal, instead of being hidden. **If you're debugging code with `breakpoint()`, you should use this option, as otherwise you'll never see the breakpoint happen.**
 * `--parallel` - Split the tests across multiple parallel subprocesses.
 Can greatly reduce the runtime of the entire test suite when used.
-Auto-detects the number of workers if not specified with `--parallel-workers`.
-* `--parallel-workers` - Specify the number of workers to use when running tests in parallel.
-Implies `--parallel`.
-* `--pattern` - Only run tests which match the given substring.
-Can be used multiple times.
 * `--skip-docs-build` - Skip building/rebuilding the static Nautobot documentation before running the test.
 Saves some time on reruns when you haven't changed the documentation source files.
 * `--verbose` - Run tests more verbosely, including describing each test case as it is run.